 NIST SP 800-53 stands for the National Institute of Standards and Technology Special Publication 800-53, Security and Privacy Controls for Federal Information Systems Organization.
 That's a mouthful, right?

 This critical standard provides a set of guidelines designed to make it easier for federal agencies and contractors to meet the requirements imposed by the Federal Information Security Management Act, or FISMA.

-If you’ve ever wondered why NIST 800-53 matters, we're here to help.
+If you’ve ever wondered why NIST 800-53 matters, why your organization should comply, or how compliance will impact your security, we're here to help.

 What is the Purpose of NIST 800-53?